- What is the University's policy regarding sexual harassment?

 Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in a specific sexual activity.
 Silence alone, without actions evidencing permission, does not demonstrate Consent.
 Consent must be knowing and voluntary.
 To give Consent, a person must be of legal age.
 Assent does not constitute Consent if obtained through Coercion or from an individual whom the Respondent knows or reasonably should know is Incapacitated.
 The responsibility of obtaining Consent rests with the person initiating sexual activity.
 Use of alcohol or drugs does not diminish one’s responsibility to obtain Consent.
 Consent to engage in sexual activity may be withdrawn by any person at any time.
 Once withdrawal of Consent has been expressed, the sexual activity must cease.
 Consent is automatically withdrawn by a person who is no longer capable of giving Consent.
 A current or previous consensual dating or sexual relationship between the Parties does not itself imply Consent or preclude a finding of responsibility.
 Consent is a voluntary agreement to engage in sexual activity.
 Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another.
 Coercion, force, or threat of either invalidates Consent.

 Do not contact the Complainant through any means - in person, by phone, by mail, by social media or electronic communication or through someone else.
-Familiarize yourself with the University's Policy and Procedures for investigating complaints of Prohibited Sexual Conduct so that you know what to expect.
+Familiarize yourself with the University's Policy and Procedures for investigating complaints of Sexual Harassment and other Prohibited Sexual Conduct so that you know what to expect.
 If you have questions about the Investigation process, contact the Title IX Coordinator.
 If you need support, contact the University's Counseling Center.

 Your confidentiality will be protected to the maximum extent possible, but anonymity may hinder an investigation into your complaint.